 Basil and Corn Fritters Recipe

-3/4 cup chopped basil leaves (1 cup of leaves before chopping)
+- 3/4 Cups Basil leaves, chopped.
+(1 cup of leaves before chopping).

-- In a large bowl, lightly whisk the eggs.
+- In a large mixing bowl, lightly whisk the eggs.

 - Stir in the self-raising flour and milk and mix until well combined.
 The mixture should look like a thick batter.